ethansalloum/aquaculture-computer-vision/README.md

 3) Out of all the training runs, find the most accurate one and save it as best_model
 4) Test the "best" model with a fresh set of images and save successful predictions

+***dataset.yaml***

+Acts as the bridge between the folder directory and the YOLO model during training.
+It points the training pipeline to training or validation images, and identifies the type of object being identified (0 for salmon, 1 for salmon with sea lice, 2 for biomass, etc)

 **Hardware**

-In practice, we would be using an NVIDIA Jetson Orin Nano Super in combination with either a PoE or USB camera.
+In a real-world implementation, we would use an NVIDIA Jetson Orin Nano Super in combination with either a PoE or USB camera.

 Configuring the board - Ultralytics and Jetpack 7.2 must be installed.
-See setup guides below"
+See setup guides below

 https://docs.ultralytics.com/guides/nvidia-jetson#what-is-nvidia-jetson
 https://developer.nvidia.com/embedded/jetpack